 Address: 8000 Great Park Blvd.
 Irvine, California.
 92618

 One of the popular places to visit in Irvine is Orange County Great Park.
 This park is filled with attractions, lots of sights, and amenities that feature a broad spectrum of alluring things to do.
-The Orange County Great Park opened to the public in 2017 and sprawls over 1,300 acres.
+The Orange County Great Park opened in 2017 and sprawls over 1,300 acres.

 In addition to the Farmers Market, the Orange County Great Park features the central attraction known as the Great Park Balloon.
 This offers people a chance to ride in a hot air balloon!
 This balloon ride takes you over Orange County’s skyline in a breathtaking, awe-inspiring experience.

-The Great Orange Balloon ride will take visitors 400 feet above ground level and offers a 360-degree, bird’s eye view of the city, park, and beyond.
+The Great Orange Balloon ride will take visitors 400 feet above ground level, offering a 360-degree, bird’s eye view of the city, park, and beyond.

-But that’s not all; besides Great Park Balloon, tourists can discover what the Palm Court Art Complex is all about.
+But that’s not all; besides the Great Park Balloon, tourists can discover what the Palm Court Art Complex is all about.
 What used to be a military hangar is now an event center.
-It is 10,000 square feet in size and is known as the Great Park Gallery.
+It is 10,000 square feet and is known as the Great Park Gallery.

-In addition, Orange County Great Park now has a public skating event hosted by the Great Ice Park, which features skating all year long.
+In addition, Orange County Great Park now has a public skating event hosted by the Great Ice Park, which features skating all year.

 See Related: Best Botanical Gardens in California

 The Pretend City Children’s Museum takes children through a magical day of interaction in the city as an adult does.
 They get to pretend they are grown-ups by getting the chance to do everything they see mom and dad do.
 From going to work, picking up groceries, scheduling a doctor’s appointment, and even getting paid!